 There are two ways you can start off this adult dinner tour (What is an ‘adult dinner’?).
 One is to start at Pica Pica, a Filipino restaurant located on Main Street at the top of the hill.
 Starting here means you need to walk into downtown, or you’ll need to drive to a second parking location.
 We choose to start here because there are some wonderful and unique options to be had.

 This restaurant is cozy and beautifully decorated.
-We start with order a couple of drinks.
+We start with ordering a couple of drinks.
 They only carry beer and wine, but they also have a variety of Filipino fresh fruit juices which are a great way to start your tryst into this cultural cuisine.

 Appetizers here offer a variety of flavors.
 We recommend the spring rolls, crispy and filled with pork– a change from typical vegetarian options at Chinese or Thai restaurants.
 They also have a pork belly dish and Pica Pata a crispy, pork knuckle that is marinated in a vinegar marinade overnight and fried before serving (this is a special they run often the chef said).

 One app here offers plenty of food to start your dinner tour, but if you decide to stay for an entrée, try the Adobo.
 This is a traditional Filipino comfort dish and consists of chicken and pork cooked with vinegar and soy sauce and served with rice and vegetables.

 If you are looking for something to do between restaurants, this is the perfect opportunity to take a look at the beautiful art gallery located within the Atheneaum – St. Johnsbury’s Library.
 Their collection includes the famous painting, “The Domes of Yosemite” by Albert Bierstadt.
 And it gives you a little time before moving on to your next culinary treat.

-From here, we drive to a parking lot on Railroad Street near the Wine Gate restaurant.
+From here, we drive to a parking lot on Railroad Street and head up the hill to Salt Bistro.
 This is our second stop, but could be the alternative start to your dinner tour if you prefer to just walk from restaurant to restaurant.